LizandroCloud/SPAIDER-M/docs/source/index.rst

 - Integration with Machine Learning Models.
 - Python and Matlab Interfaces.

+SPAIDER was conceived primarily to solve chemical engineering problems.
+However, it is possible to implement any dynamic model described by systems of differential-algebraic equations.
+In addition, the toolbox was developed to solve the following problems: dynamic process simulation, steady-state calculation, parameter estimation, dynamic optimization, optimal control, sensitivity analysis, and the study of operational constraints in dynamic processes.

 .. figure:: static/logo_v3.png
    :alt: Diagrama do sistema
    :align: center
    :width: 400px

 .. toctree::
    :hidden: